-The Division of Students advances York University’s mission by providing services and programs that facilitates and fosters academic success, student development and an engaged community.
+The Division of Students advances York University’s mission by providing services and programs and facilities that foster academic success, student development and an engaged community.
 Our vision is being partners in student success.
 We support and inspire students to contribute as global leaders.
 This website serves as an overview of the strategy and a home for monthly progress updates.

 Working in tandem, Divisional Commitments, Foundational Lenses, and our Core Values ensure that we create a solid foundation that can withstand change and keep us anchored in what is meaningful to our work.